 Clothes and Makeup AR “Try-before-you-buy” option is very different from the furniture version from a conceptual standpoint.
 The reason for that is simple - unlike furniture fitting which is clumsy and clunky and otherwise complicated, people genuinely enjoy fitting some clothes and trying some make-up for real.
 It is a part of the shopping experience and as such many of the customers hold it dearly.

 With that being said, AR recreation of that experience offers one crucial element that is unavailable in the real world - supreme customization.
 AR extension can bring fitting clothes and trying out new makeup schemes to homes and vastly expand the variety of options.

 It is one thing to fit as many clothes as possible.
 However, one might get tired or bored from doing that.
-On the other hand, with AR TBYB, things get a little bit simpler as there is no need for putting on clothes, taking it off and so on and so forth.
+On the other hand, with AR TBYB, things get a little bit simpler as there is no need for putting on clothes, taking it off and so forth.
 All you need to do is to choose an option, see if it fits all right, make a purchase or swipe to the next product.

 Immersive Product Catalog

-The product catalog is one of the most important elements of off-site retail activity.
+The product catalog is one of the most essential elements of off-site retail activity.
 As such it can benefit from the implementation of the Augmented Reality solutions.

-For instance, one of the bigger problems with product catalog is insufficient or overly vague product information.
+For instance, one of the more significant problems with product catalog is insufficient or overly vague product information.

-With AR, this information can be greatly expanded in the pop-up cards with all the important information.
+With AR, this information can be expanded in the pop-up cards with all the vital information.
 Another feature that can be implemented into the product catalog is “Try Before You Buy."

-In addition, AR can fit into the catalog a demonstration of the product in action in a form of interactive scenario.
+Also, AR can fit into the catalog a demonstration of the product in action in the form of interactive scenario.